devdanim/dnm-node-ffmpeg-installer/platforms/darwin-x64/README.md

-Do not use directly, use ffmpeg-installer:
+Do not use directly, use dnm-node-ffmpeg-installer:

-    npm install --save @ffmpeg-installer/ffmpeg
+    npm install --save dnm-node-ffmpeg-bin-darwin-x64